Meet the cast of 2020’s Silent Witness series 23

 Janine Wooden performs Sharon Evelina

 Who’s Sharon Evelina?
-Sharon works at a Girls’s Refuge in London, the place she gives help to abused ladies and runs the home.
+Sharon works at a Girls’s Refuge in London, the place she supplies assist to abused girls and runs the home.

 What else has Janine Wooden been in?
-She performed Mary Hughes in Rocket Man (the 2005 TV sequence, not the hit Hollywood film) and starred as Clare France in After Henry, in addition to taking part in Frances Earnshaw within the 1992 adaptation of Wuthering Heights.
-Current credit have included Name the Midwife (as a welfare officer) and Medical doctors (as Jenny Sinclair).
+She performed Mary Hughes in Rocket Man (the 2005 TV collection, not the hit Hollywood film) and starred as Clare France in After Henry, in addition to enjoying Frances Earnshaw within the 1992 adaptation of Wuthering Heights.
+Latest credit have included Name the Midwife (as a welfare officer) and Docs (as Jenny Sinclair).
 This additionally isn’t the primary time we’ve seen her in Silent Witness; she performed a lawyer referred to as Elizabeth Dunn QC in an episode in 2014.

 Sian Reese-Wiliams performs Tina Harcourt

 Who’s Tina Harcourt?
-One of many ladies on the ladies’s refuge.
-She and her ex-husband Peter have two younger ladies, and so they’re embroiled in a combat over custody and visitation preparations.
+One of many girls on the girls’s refuge.
+She and her ex-husband Peter have two younger ladies, and so they’re embroiled in a struggle over custody and visitation preparations.

 What else has Sian Reese-Wiliams been in?
-The actress made a short however memorable look in sequence 5 of Line of Responsibility, taking part in PS Jane Cafferty (above).
-She’s additionally been DCI Cadi John within the TV sequence Hidden, Trudy Franken in Requiem, and Manon in Hinterland.
-Sian Reese-Williams first hit the small display screen as Gennie Walker in Emmerdale, a task she performed for 5 years.
+The actress made a short however memorable look in collection 5 of Line of Obligation, enjoying PS Jane Cafferty (above).
+She’s additionally been DCI Cadi John within the TV collection Hidden, Trudy Franken in Requiem, and Manon in Hinterland.
+Sian Reese-Williams first hit the small display as Gennie Walker in Emmerdale, a task she performed for 5 years.

 Ben Caplan performs Peter Harcourt